Secure CheckoutPersonal information is secured with SSL technology.

 Investigating Windows Systems will not address topics which have been covered in other books, but will expect the reader to have some ability to discover the detailed usage of tools and to perform their own research.
-This volume will provide a walk-through of the analysis process, with descriptions of the thought process and the analysis decisions made along the way.
+The focus of this volume is to provide a walk-through of the analysis process, with descriptions of the thought process and the analysis decisions made along the way.

 A must-have guide for those in the field of digital forensic analysis and incident response.

-- Coverage will include malware detection, user activity, and setting up a testing environment
+- Coverage will include malware detection, user activity, and how to set up a testing environment

 Digital forensic professionals and analysts, information security professionals, researchers, and practitioners.
 Students in digital forensics programs at community college or university